john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

     >>> data = Dataset("read_test.nc", "r")
     >>> data.close()

-Following the usual Python syntax, you can open an existing NetCDF file to write more date to it by using `r+`.
+You can open an existing NetCDF file to write more date to it by using `r+`.

     >>> from netCDF4 import Dataset
     >>> data = Dataset("read_test.nc", "r+")